 Observations and Recordings

-Imposition of Routines and Intersts on Self and on Others
+Imposition of Routines and Intersts on Self

 Control and Order